 Buyers recognised the savings and ESP invited their customers to its branches to satisfy themselves with regard to quality and back up service.
 ESP is particularly careful not to buy inferior quality into stock.
 It has taken years for ESP to build up its name and inferior products can break down its reputation very quickly.

 Quality assurance is the most essential part of the replacement parts business.
 ESP constantly networks with many international parts manufacturers, wholesalers and retailers in order to keep abreast of latest production developments and product quality.
 There is continual communication between these companies with regard to quality and the sourcing of reliable, high quality parts and dependable sources of manufacture and supply.
 Often these companies purchase components from the same manufacturer.
 In South Africa, ESP has the benefit of the experience in other countries.
-Often demand will start elsewhere in other countries first, such as the United States, and ESP benefits from this first-hand experience of other retailers and wholesalers that are based in other countries.
+Often demand will start elsewhere in other countries first, such as the United States and Europe, and ESP benefits from this first-hand shared experience of other retailers and wholesalers that are based in other countries.
 ESP Africa has its own technical staff and random samples of parts are often tested at a local laboratory.
 ESP’s staff also visit the various factories to ascertain production standards.

-Buyers who take advantage of extended warranties offered by the OEMs were unable to buy replacement parts for a period.
+Buyers who take advantage of extended warranties offered by the OEM were unable to buy replacement parts for a period.
 This facility, however, tends to suit operators who do not have their own in-house workshop facilities.

 The 9 ESP branches throughout South Africa are linked to a sophisticated computer network which ensures prompt availability of spares.